zuozhenggh/learning-library/data-management-library/database/db-quickstart/db-query/db-query.md

 In this lab, you will query the Sales History (SH) sample schema that comes with the database.

+Estimated lab time: 10 minutes

-## Objectives
+### Objectives

--   Learn how to execute the SELECT statement to query tables in the SH schema
+-   Execute the SELECT statement to query tables in the SH schema

--   Learn how to use the WHERE clause to restrict the rows that are returned from the SELECT query
+-   Use the WHERE clause to restrict the rows that are returned from the SELECT query

--   Learn how to use the ORDER BY clause to sort the rows that are retrieved from the SELECT statement
+-   Use the ORDER BY clause to sort the rows that are retrieved from the SELECT statement

-## Prerequisites
+### Prerequisites

 -   This lab requires completion of the preceding 4 labs in the Contents menu on the left.